-The most noticeable first signs and symptoms of appendicitis are a low grade fever and a complaint of pain around the navel.
-Your child may complain of worsening pain in the area and pain that moves from the center of the stomach area to the lower right quadrant.
+The most noticeable first signs and symptoms of this disease are a low grade fever and a complaint of pain around the navel.
+Your kid may complain of worsening pain in the area and pain that moves from the center of the stomach area to the lower right quadrant.
 This pain may also be accompanied by:

 - Loss of appetite

-If your child begins to show these signs and symptoms immediately and they worsen over time, call their pediatrician or take them to the emergency room as soon as possible.
+If your child begins to show these symptoms and signs immediately and they worsen over time, call their pediatrician or take them to the emergency room as soon as possible.
 Appendicitis can easily be treated if it is diagnosed in time.
-Read more about appendicitis symptoms in children at http://majordiseases.com.
+Read more about appendicitis symptoms in children at Major Diseases.

 What You Need To Know About Appendicitis

-However, when the appendix becomes blocked inflammation can occur and this is when signs and symptoms of appendicitis in kids begin to show.
+However, when this human organ becomes blocked inflammation can occur and this is when symptoms of appendicitis in kids begin to show.
 This blockage can be caused by a number of factors including:

 - Hard stools